 The MBARD adopted an updated Air Quality Management Plan that accounts for future development at the former Fort Ord based on the amount of development in the plan adopted by FORA.
 Local jurisdiction planning documents incorporate policies and programs that avoid/minimize air emissions and air quality impacts as analyzed in the Reuse Plan EIR.
-Implementation of Best Management Practices (as identified in MBARD plans) during construction of future development projects will ensure that ozone and PM{10} air quality standards are not exceeded.
+Implementation of Best Management Practices (as identified in MBARD plans) during construction of future development projects will ensure that ozone and PM10 air quality standards are not exceeded.
 Such measures would be incorporated as part of future site-specific environmental review for development projects.

-Discussion/Conclusion/Mitigation: The action of changing the District's LAFCO boundaries, by itself, will not result in physical impacts on the environment as the Proposed Project action involves no direct changes to the existing water and wastewater system, system requirements, or planning for future operations.
-The majority of the areas proposed for annexation and SOI inclusion already have infrastructure improvements and do not require water or wastewater service extension; these areas are either currently provided service by the District or planned for service within a jurisdiction's approved plan or project.
-For those areas where there is no existing operations or current service provision, approved infrastructure planning includes the District's adopted CIP, MCWD UWMP as well as the infrastructure service and other agreements for service provision identified in Section 1.5 Earlier Analysis.
+Discussion/Conclusion/Mitigation: The Proposed Project would result in an expanded SOI and annexation of the area shown in Figure 2.
+The action of changing the District's LAFCO boundaries, by itself, will not result in physical impacts on the environment as the Proposed Project action involves no direct changes to the existing water and wastewater system, system requirements, or planning for future operations.
+As noted above, and outlined in Table 2, inclusion into the District's SOI and future annexation into the District would not change the provision of water and wastewater services, as the areas are currently receiving these services under existing agreements.
+As a boundary change, no additional infrastructure or services would be extended to the Project area as part of the Proposed Project.
+For those limited areas where there is no existing operations or current service provision, approved plans for service include the District's adopted CIP, MCWD UWMP as well as the infrastructure service and other agreements for service provision identified in Section 1.5 Earlier Analysis.
 Additionally, the FORA Reuse Plan, City and County General Plans, Specific Plans, project-level certified environmental documents, and approved WSAs address service extension and provisions under MCWD if services are not currently provided.